calumryan/indieweb/index.md

 		<h2>Isn’t getting your website a lot of work/expense?</h2>
 		<div class="row">
 			<div class="column medium-6 small-12">
-				<p class="spacer">Having your website can seem like a lot of expense and work keeping it updated, organising a suitable place to host it and finding a content management system that’s secure but easy to setup and use.</p>
+				<p class="spacer">Starting your own website can seem like a lot of expense and work keeping it updated, organising a suitable place to host it and finding a content management system that’s secure but easy to setup and use.</p>
 			</div>
 			<div class="column medium-6 small-12">
 				<p>Whilst this can put many off ever setting up their own website, the end result is that you get to do a whole lot more with your content in the long term.
-When social media websites shutdown or get acquired by other companies your precious personal content such as blog posts, photos and messages can be lost all to easily.</p>
+When social media websites shutdown or get acquired by other companies your precious personal content such as blog posts, photos and messages can be lost all too easily.</p>
 			</div>
 			<div class="column column-center small-12">
 				<p><em><strong>The question to ask yourself is...</strong></em><br>Will setting up my own website be worth the effort in return for greater control over the content I publish and share and on the web?</p>